Same Model, Different Results: Why Coding Agents Aren't Interchangeable

 Essentially, sub-agents allow the LLM to perform low-level tasks in dedicated context window, avoiding polluting the main conversation history with the minutia of previous operations.
 Rather than dragging around the historic output of every previous build step or test run, the agent performs this task via a sub-agent and only adds a high-value summary of the task back into the main context window.

-Sub-agents really deserve their own deep-dive post - I think they can bring a major boost on agent performance.
-Let me know if you want me to write it!.
+Sub-agents really deserve their own deep-dive post - think provide a major boost to agent performance for long-running tasks (like coding).
+Let me know if you want me to write it!

 Inline system prompts